Inworld AI builds the voice infrastructure behind production language learning apps, including

 - Free zero-shot voice cloning from 5-15 seconds for consistent tutor voice identity

-- Inworld Speech-to-Speech API for building full conversational tutor experiences in a single API call: speech input, LLM reasoning, and voice output in one pipeline, reducing the orchestration overhead of stitching together separate STT, LLM, and TTS providers
+- Inworld Realtime API for building full conversational tutor experiences in a single API call: speech input, LLM reasoning, and voice output in one pipeline, reducing the orchestration overhead of stitching together separate STT, LLM, and TTS providers

 Cons:

-Pricing: Inworld TTS-1.5 Max: $10/1M characters (~$0.01/min).
-Inworld TTS-1.5 Mini: $5/1M characters (~$0.005/min).
+Pricing: See pricing for current TTS rates.
 Voice cloning: free. $1 trial includes 200K characters (Mini) or 100K characters (Max).

 Language learning production customers:

 - Talkpal: 5 million language learners across 57 languages.
-A/B testing showed 40% TTS cost reduction, 7% increase in feature usage, and 4% retention lift within four weeks of switching to Inworld TTS.
+A/B testing showed 40% TTS cost reduction, 7% increase in voice feature usage, and 4% retention lift within four weeks of switching to Realtime TTS.
 Co-founder Dimitri Dekanozishvili: "We chose Inworld because of its low latency, high-quality output, multilingual support and competitive pricing."

 Best for: Language learning platforms that need 30+ languages and prioritize breadth of language coverage over production economics.